 Labour market structure and development – skills levels of the population

-In 2013 35% of the population held an apprenticeship qualification as their highest completed programme (cf. Fig. 1).
-14.7% had acquired an upper secondary school-leaving certificate, 15.7% held a university-level degree.
-Tendency goes continuously to higher educational levels.
+In 2014 31% of the population (15+) held an apprenticeship qualification as their highest completed programme (cf. Fig. 1).
+14.5% had acquired an upper secondary school-leaving certificate (in a general education or VET programme), 10.3% held a university-level degree.
+A tendency can be observed that more and more people acquire higher-level qualifications.

-There are clear connections between unemployment rates and the educational attainment.
-In 2013 only 3.5% of the workforce with a tertiary qualification was unemployed.
-The unemployment rate of those with compulsory education as the highest level of attainment was 10.0%.
+There are clear connections between unemployment rates and educational attainment.
+In 2017 only 3.4% of the workforce with a tertiary qualification were unemployed.
+The unemployment rate of those with compulsory education only was 24.8% (cf. http://www.ams.at/_docs/001_spezialthema_0318.pdf).

-The relatively low unemployment rate of Austrian youth (10.3%) compared to the EU average (21.9% in 2014) is mainly due to the vocational programmes at the upper secondary level.
+The relatively low unemployment rate of Austrian youth (9.8%) compared to the EU average (16.8% in 2017) is mainly due to the vocational programmes at the upper secondary level.
 They are well accepted by young people and the labour market.
-In addition, many publicly funded youth labour market policy programmes exist (such as the Training Guarantee up to the age of 18).
+In addition, many publicly funded youth labour market policy programmes exist (such as the training obligation up to the age of 18).

 Business environment, the relative importance of SMEs

-In 2012 there were 314,855 enterprises in Austria (cf. Fig. 2), 327,993 in 2014.
-These companies employed more than 2.5 million people.
+In 2016 there were more than 330,000 enterprises in Austria These companies employed more nearly 2.9 million people.
 The distribution of employees by company size shows the huge importance of SMEs in the Austrian economy.
-The vast majority (87.1%) of companies employ between one and nine people.
-Overall, about 17% of the workforce is employed in micro enterprises.
-Only 0.4% of the Austrian enterprises are large companies, but 37% of all employees work in these.
+The vast majority (87%) of companies employ up to nine people.
+Overall, about one quarter of the workforce is employed in micro enterprises.
+Only 0.4% of the Austrian enterprises are large companies (250 employees and more), but 32.4% of all employees work in these companies.

 Even if Austria is a relatively small country there are differences between the nine provinces: in terms of urban/rural characteristics, educational attainment, sectoral characteristics of the economy and the (un)employment rate.
-Especially Vienna, which is the capital city and the largest province with 1.8 million people at the same time “is different” in many circumstances.
+Especially Vienna, which is the capital city and the largest province with 1.86 million people at the same time, is different in many circumstances.

 For more information: